 Planning a Research Project

-For over 40 years WIC has been helping low-income families access healthy food, breastfeeding support, nutritional counseling and referrals to health and social services.
-Although WIC is one of the most researched Federal nutrition programs, there are always opportunities for meaningful research that could fill a knowledge gap and provide formative lessons for the program and new data that can support advocacy efforts.
-Additionally, research on WIC occurs across disciplines and topics, including, for example, nutrition, breastfeeding, food policy, public policy and behavioral economics.
+For over 40 years, WIC has been helping low-income families access healthy food, breastfeeding support, nutritional counseling, and referrals to health and social services.
+Although WIC is one of the most researched federal nutrition programs, there are always opportunities for meaningful research that could fill a knowledge gap and provide formative lessons for the program and new data that can support advocacy efforts.
+Additionally, research on WIC occurs across disciplines and topics, including, for example, nutrition, breastfeeding, food policy, public policy, and behavioral economics.

 If you are considering planning a research project that focuses on a specific locale, we encourage you to consider the research needs of the locale you hope to conduct research within.
-Synergies between researchers and state and local WIC staff, enable WIC research projects to have a meaningful impact on local WIC programs.
+Synergies between researchers and state and local WIC staff enable WIC research projects to have a meaningful impact on local WIC programs.
 For example, WIC state administrators and local staff worked collaboratively with researchers at the University of Illinois (UIC) to develop projects to evaluate the revised WIC food packages and identify barriers to WIC child retention.
 As a result, the research generated from the partnership has helped inform programmatic direction.

 Conducting Research within the WIC Community

 Most research will begin with a review of literature and programmatic data.
 A lot of WIC program data is published on the USDA Food and Nutrition Service website.
-WIC programmatic data can be found here and the latest WIC Participant and Program Characteristic Report can be found here.
-If you cannot locate the data you would like to review, you may contact any State WIC Directors here.
-Bear in mind that some states have protocols for sharing their data, these should be discussed with the State WIC Director.
+WIC programmatic data can be found here, and the latest WIC Participant and Program Characteristic Report can be found here.
+If you cannot locate the data you would like to review, you may contact any State WIC Director here.
+Bear in mind that some states have protocols for sharing their data, and these should be discussed with the State WIC Director.

 Different research projects involve working with different groups of stakeholders.
 These could include: